 Rehabbing is the most popular form of real estate investment and the area where the majority of investors have lost money.
 The overwhelming number of television shows featuring rehabbers and flippers tend to show the pitfalls of rehabbing a property, but neglect to evaluate the most important area, the investors bottom line.
 Every project will experience delays and have a unique set of challenges, but not every project will be profitable.
 We advise our clients every step of the way from procuring the property, getting through the rehab, and resale for a profit.

 Explore Your Options

 Making a profit on a rehab starts at the moment you begin evaluating properties.
-One of the biggest mistake a rehabber can make is paying too much for a property.
-The excitement of the project and dreams of fortunes to be made can cloud an investors better judgment.
+One of the biggest mistakes a rehabber can make is paying too much for a property.
+The excitement of the project and dreams of fortunes can cloud an investors better judgment.
 Experienced, veteran rehabbers know the best deals are hard to find.
 The average rehabber will reject 9 out of 10 deals that come across their desk.
 A network is required to keep up to date on information for possible properties that come up for sale.
 It is vital to look for any avenue that can give an investor the first opportunity to evaluate a property and potential profits.

 The purchase price a rehabber pays for a house has little to do with the value of the property as it stand today.
-Homeowners and Realtors looking to sell high will attempt to bargain with investors on the value of the home.
+Homeowners looking to sell high will attempt to bargain with investors on the value of the home.
 What they fail to realize is the rehabber is only concerned with the value of the home as a finished product.
 A rehabber will evaluate a house by "backing out" or taking the value of the home after rehab, subtracting the anticipated rehab and closing costs, and coming up with the purchase price.
 At this point, when the rehabber makes an offer, he or she is negotiating for their profits.